Home - Dinner - Pasta - Garlic Butter Herb Orzo Pasta

 Herb Butter

-• Combine the butter with the parsley (or other herbs), garlic, lemon and olive oil in a small dish or bowl until it's blended and creamy.
+• Combine 3 tablespoons butter, softened at room temperature for about 10 minutes with 1 tablespoon chopped herbs, such as parsley, chives, tarragon or basil, ½ teaspoon grated garlic, 2 teaspoons fresh grated lemon zest and 2 tablespoons extra virgin olive oil in a small dish or bowl until it's blended and creamy.
 The herb butter can be made ahead and refrigerated up to one week.

 Cooking and serving the orzo

 • Bring a 3-4 quarts of water to a boil in a large pot.
 Stir in 2 tablespoons kosher salt.
-Add the orzo and cook 7-8 minutes, or just until al dente.
+Add 8 ounces dried orzo pasta and cook 7-8 minutes, or just until al dente.

 • Drain the orzo and immediately transfer to a serving bowl.
 Add the herb butter and stir until the butter melts and coats the pasta grains.
-Sprinkle the cheese over the orzo and serve.
+Sprinkle ¼ cup freshly grated Parmesan cheese over the orzo and serve.

 Karen’s Notes and Tips